Robert Fulton: Early life

-Jobs
+Career

 Career in Europe (1786–1806)

-At the age of 23, Fulton traveled to Europe, where he would live for the next twenty years.
-He went to England in 1786, carrying several letters of introduction to Americans abroad from prominent individuals he had met in Philadelphia.
-He had already corresponded with artist Benjamin West; their fathers had been close friends.
+In early 1786, Fulton developed symptoms of tuberculosis and was advised by an eminent doctor to take an ocean voyage for the benefit of his health.
+Fulton traveled to Europe, where he would live for the next twenty years.
+He left for England in the autumn of 1786, carrying several letters of introduction to Americans abroad from prominent individuals he had met in Philadelphia.
+He already corresponded with artist Benjamin West; their fathers had been close friends.
 West took Fulton into his home, where Fulton lived for several years and studied painting.
 Fulton gained many commissions painting portraits and landscapes, which allowed him to support himself.
 He continued to experiment with mechanical inventions.

 Fulton became caught up in the enthusiasm of the "Canal Mania".
-In 1793 he began developing his ideas for tugboat canals with inclined planes instead of locks.
+In 1793, he began developing his ideas for canals with inclined planes instead of locks.
 He obtained a patent for this idea in 1794, and also began working on ideas for the steam power of boats.
 He published a pamphlet about canals and patented a dredging machine and several other inventions.
 In 1794, he moved to Manchester to gain practical knowledge of English canal engineering.
 While there he became friendly with Robert Owen, a cotton manufacturer and early socialist.
 Owen agreed to finance the development and promotion of Fulton's designs for inclined planes and earth-digging machines; he was instrumental in introducing the American to a canal company, which awarded him a sub-contract.
 But Fulton was not successful at this practical effort and he gave up the contract after a short time.